seregonwar/R.E.P.O-Save-Editor/assets/icons/README.txt

-Questo è il file README per la directory delle icone.
+This is the README file for the icon directory.

-L'icona dell'applicazione 'reposaveeditor.png' deve essere posizionata in questa directory.
+The application icon 'reposaveeditor.png' must be placed in this directory.
-Se non esiste, l'applicazione mostrerà un placeholder invece dell'icona.
+If it does not exist, the application will show a placeholder instead of the icon.

-Informazioni sull'icona:
+Icon information:
-- Dimensioni consigliate: 256x256 pixel
+- Recommended size: 256x256 pixels
-- Formato: PNG con trasparenza
+- Format: PNG with transparency
-- Nome file: reposaveeditor.png
+- File name: reposaveeditor.png